 - Quick scan of the wine label

-- Lots of not only basic information on the wine, but interesting features such as food pairings
+- Interesting additional information on the wine, such as food pairings

-Automatic backups, an user-friendly desktop timeline, Google Photos is an extremely smart way to keep all your media organised.
-It will automatically even create videoclips and styled pictures from your uploaded pictures automagically.
-You don’t have to do absolutely anything, which is borderline creepy.
+To handle this photo madness, Google Photos is a smart way to keep all your photo collection organised.
+It has automatic backups and it’s even able to create videoclips and styled pictures from your uploaded pictures automagically (to be honest, this is borderline creepy).
 This is one of the best ideas to keep your travel memories I’ve seen!

 - GREAT User Experience